 1660: General Monk reconvenes the Long Parliament and Charles the Second is restored to the throne as King at the Declaration of Breda.

 Robert Boyle writes “New Experiments Physico-Mechanicall”.

-(November) First meeting of the Royal Society of London.
+First meeting of the Royal Society of London is held in November.

 1662: Robert Boyle’s Law states that the pressure and volume of gas are inversely proportional.
 Foundation of the Royal Society of London by Wren and others.